Haijie-Lee/NB-IOT_API/README.md

 First step is initialize.

+You can try reading from <user_example> to learn how to use this API.

-... wait to write continue.
+...
+Other descriptions were waiting to supplement.